AndrewTaro/SmokeMarkerPublic/README.md

 2. Unzip the archive and you should get `gui`, `PnFMods` folders and `PnFModsLoader.py`.
 3. Move them to `(wows)/bin/(latest_number)/res_mods/`.
 So the path will look like `res_mods/PnFModsLoader.py`, etc.
 4. Done!

+# Config
+[TTaro Mod Config](../../../TTaroModConfig) supports this mod.
+You can adjust the color of the smoke marker on minimap.